-The condition is considered chronic hives if the welts appear for more than six weeks and recur frequently over months or years.
-Often, the cause of chronic hives is not clear.
+Hives — also called urticaria (ur-tih-KAR-e-uh) — is a skin reaction that causes itchy welts.
+Chronic hives are welts that last for more than six weeks and return often over months or years.
+Often, the cause of chronic hives isn't clear.

 Chronic hives can be very uncomfortable and interfere with sleep and daily activities.
-For many people, antihistamines and anti-itch medications provide relief.
+For many people, anti-itch medications (antihistamines) provide relief.

-- Batches of red or skin-colored welts (wheals), which can appear anywhere on the body
+- Batches of welts (wheals) that can arise anywhere on the body

-- A tendency for signs and symptoms to persist for more than six weeks and to recur frequently and unpredictably, sometimes for months or years
+- Symptoms that persist for more than six weeks and recur often and anytime, sometimes for months or years

 When to see a doctor

-See your doctor if you have severe hives or hives that continue to appear for several days.
+See your health care provider if you have severe hives or hives that last for more than a few days.

 Seek emergency medical care

-Chronic hives don't put you at any sudden risk of a serious allergic reaction (anaphylaxis).
-If you do experience hives as part of a serious allergic reaction, seek emergency care.
-Signs and symptoms of anaphylaxis include dizziness, trouble breathing, and swelling of your lips, eyelids and tongue.
+Chronic hives do not put you at sudden risk of a serious allergic reaction (anaphylaxis).
+If you get hives as part of a severe allergic reaction, seek emergency care.
+Symptoms of anaphylaxis include dizziness, trouble breathing, and swelling of the tongue, lips, mouth or throat.